x-govuk/govuk-eleventy-plugin/docs/get-started.md

 - [Node.js](https://nodejs.org) v22 or later
 - [Eleventy](https://www.11ty.dev) v3 or later

-[Node version manager](https://github.com/nvm-sh/nvm) is recommended if you are working across multiple projects that use different versions of Node.js.
+We recommend [Node version manager](https://github.com/nvm-sh/nvm) if you are working across projects that use different versions of Node.js.

 ## Installation